ibm-cloud-docs/openwhisk/openwhisk_reference.md

 {{site.data.keyword.openwhisk_short}} actions, triggers, and rules belong in a Namespace, and sometimes a package.

-Packages can contain actions and Feeds.
+Packages can contain actions and feeds.
 A package cannot contain another package, so package nesting is not allowed.
 Also, entities do not have to be contained in a package.

 In {{site.data.keyword.Bluemix_notm}}, an organization+space pair corresponds to a {{site.data.keyword.openwhisk_short}} namespace.
 For example, the organization `BobsOrg` and space `dev` would correspond to the {{site.data.keyword.openwhisk_short}} namespace `/BobsOrg_dev`.